If you are blind or have low vision, you can use VoiceOver, an advanced screen reader, to get the most from your iOS device.

 Learn more about VoiceOver

-If you have a hard time reading the text on your iOS device, use Speak Selection to read your email, iMessages, web pages and books to you.
-Highlight text in any application, tap Speak, and Speak Selection reads the selected text aloud.
+If you have a hard time reading the text on your iOS device, use Speak Screen to read your email, iMessages, web pages and books to you.
+Turn on Speak Screen and swipe down from the top with two fingers, or just tell Siri to Speak Screen and have all the content of the page read back to you.
 You can adjust the voice’s dialect and speaking rate, and have words highlighted as they’re being read.

-When you activate Larger Dynamic Type, the text inside Calendar, Contacts, Mail, Messages, Notes and even some third-party apps is converted to a larger, easier-to-read size.
+When you activate Larger Dynamic Type, the text inside a range of apps in iOS 8 — including Calendar, Contacts, Mail, Messages, Music, Notes and Settings — and even some third-party apps is converted to a larger, easier-to-read size.
 And you can choose bold text to make the text heavier across a range of built-in applications.

-If a higher contrast helps you better see what’s on your display, iOS lets you invert the colours displayed onscreen.
-Once you set your colours, the settings apply system-wide, even to video, so you get the same view no matter what you’re seeing.
+If a higher contrast or a lack of colour helps you better see what’s on your display, iOS lets you invert the colours or enable greyscale.
+Once you set your filter, the settings apply system-wide, even to video, so you get the same view no matter what you’re seeing.

 If you are deaf or hard of hearing, you can communicate in a variety of ways with iOS features like FaceTime video calling and unlimited texting.
 And assistive technologies such as closed captions and mono audio help you enjoy your content.